What Is Ultrasound?

 During an ultrasound examination, the sonographer places a transducer in contact with the patient’s body that emits high-frequency sound waves that pass through the body, sending back “echoes” as they bounce off organs and tissues.
 Special computer equipment converts those echoes into visual data.
 Ultrasound is increasingly being used in the detection and treatment of heart disease, heart attacks, and vascular disease that can lead to stroke.

-University of Utah Health Care radiology offers a full range of diagnostic imaging and therapeutic services for the community.
-Our radiologists are subspecialty trained which means they are not only experts in radiology, but also experts of the brain, heart, women’s health, the muscles and joints and more.
+University of Utah Health radiology offers a full range of diagnostic imaging and therapeutic services for the community.
+Our radiologists are subspecialty trained which means they are not only experts in radiology, but also experts of the brain, heart, women’s health, the muscles, and joints and more.

 General ultrasound includes all non-vascular and non-obstetric ultrasound.
 We have five machines that provide high resolution, grey scale imaging, visceral, pelvic, scrotal, thyroid, and Doppler studies as well as 3D volume rendering capability.
 Neonatal brain and spine studies can be performed in the lab or at the bedside for ICU patients.

-Obstetric ultrasound is conducted in the Maternal Fetal Diagnostic Center as a joint venture with Maternal Fetal Medicine in Obstetrics and Gynecology.
+Obstetric ultrasound is conducted in the Maternal Fetal Diagnostic Center.
 There are five scan rooms total; three clinic rooms and two consult rooms with two genetic counselors available.
 The Maternal Fetal Diagnostic Center also offers routine obstetric sonography for dedicated first trimester screening, complex anomaly evaluation in all trimesters, biophysical profile assessment, Doppler evaluation for growth restriction, fetal anemia surveillance, and evaluation of complex twin or higher-order multiple gestations.

 Obstetric ultrasound is conducted in the Maternal Fetal Diagnostic Center.